jatinkeenable1/Tomcat2/README.md

 root@d1cb2f106e2c:/usr/local/tomcat/webapps.dist# cp -R * ../webapps
 root@d1cb2f106e2c:/usr/local/tomcat/webapps.dist#
 ```

-- "webapps.dist" is a folder that probably holds initial or default versions of web applications used by the Tomcat server.
-It likely serves as a starting point for setting up or configuring web applications in Tomcat.
-- cp: This is the command used to copy files and directories.
+cp: This is the command for 'copy.'
--R: This flag stands for "recursive," allowing the command to copy directories and their contents recursively.
+-R: It stands for 'recursive,' which means it will copy directories and their contents recursively.
-*: Represents a wildcard that matches all files and directories in the current location.
+*: This is a wildcard character that represents all files and directories in the current directory.
-../webapps: Specifies the destination directory where the files and directories will be copied.
+../webapps: This is the destination directory where the files and directories will be copied.
+The '..' refers to the parent directory, and 'webapps' is the directory within the parent directory where the content will be copied.

-##### Step 9 : Change Directory
+##### Step 13 : Change Directory

 ```
 cd ..